nehlinshanila/nehlinshanila/README.md

 _Hi, I'm ___Shanila Nehlin___, a junior year CSE student trying to gain sufficient knowledge in the programming field.
-I'm learning each and everyday and my current goal is to be proficient and to construct multiple projects related to Web-development and AI.
+I'm learning each and everyday and my current goal is to be proficient and to construct multiple projects related to Software/Web-development and AI.
 I stockpile all my projects in github for future reference._
  <img align="right" alt="coding" height= "70" width="110" src="https://thumbs.gfycat.com/BigGranularLamprey.webp">

 #